Genesis

 Accelerate your startup's growth

-The Genesis bi-annual program supports founders through mentoring, education, and connecting them with a supportive entrepreneurial community.
-Finalists in each cohort pitch for a chance to win the Genesis Prize, valued at $30,000.
+The Genesis bi-annual accelerator supports startup founders through mentoring, education and connection with a supportive entrepreneurial community.

 Twice a year, we accept the best startups from across the university community.
-Successful startup teams gain one-on-one access to industry mentors and advisors, a database of entrepreneurship resources, networking events and industry exposure.
+Participants gain one-on-one access to industry mentors and advisors, a database of entrepreneurship resources, networking events and industry exposure.

-The Genesis program culminates in the Finale, where finalist teams present their progress in a pitch event competing for the Genesis Prize, valued at $30,000, and a range of bespoke coaching and support opportunities.
+The Genesis program culminates in a Finale, where the top five startups pitch to win $30,000 of equity-free funding and a range of bespoke coaching and support opportunities.

 Connect with us